edwardfxiao/react-inputs-validation/README.md

     // reg: /^\d{18}|\d{15}$/, //Optional.[Bool].Default: "".
 Custom regex.
     // regMsg: 'failed in reg.test(${value})', //Optional.[String].Default: "".
 Custom regex error message.
     // msgOnError: "Your custom error message if you provide the validationOption['msgOnError']", //Optional.[String].Default: "".
 Show your custom error message no matter what when it has error if it is provied.
     // msgOnSuccess: "Your custom success message if you provide the validationOption['msgOnSuccess'].
-Otherwise, it will not show, not even green border." //Optional.[String].Default: "".
+Otherwise, it will not show, not even green border.", //Optional.[String].Default: "".
 Show your custom success message no matter what when it has error if it is provied.
+    // customFunc: res => { //Optional.[Func].Default: none.
+Custom function.
+Returns true or err message
+    //   if (res != 'banana') {
+    //     return 'Description cannot be other things but banana';
+    //   }
+    //   return true;
+    // }
   }}
 />
 ```